ZealanL/RLGym-PPO-Guide/README.md

 If you aren't using a GPU, this isn't as important.
 I have no clue what the optimal value is for CPU learning.
 I'd guess something very big (RAM is usually bigger than VRAM), or something quite small (CPU cache size).

-`entropy`: Entropy fights against learning to make your bot pick actions more randomly.
+`ent_coef`: This is the scale factor for entropy.
+Entropy fights against learning to make your bot pick actions more randomly.
 This is useful because it forces the bot to try a larger variety of actions in all situations, which leads to better exploration.

 The golden value for this seems to be near `0.01`.